Observation of stochastic resonance in directed propagation of cold atoms: Acknowledgments

-This work is supported by the Army Research Office under award/contract number W911NF2110120. {\dcor DC acknowledges financial support from the Ministerio de Ciencia e Innovaci\'on of Spain of Spain, Grant No. PID2019-105316GB-I00.} We gratefully acknowledge electronics and LabView support by the Instrumentation Laboratory at Miami University.
+This work is supported by the Army Research Office under award/contract number W911NF2110120. {\dcor DC acknowledges financial support from the Ministerio de Ciencia e Innovaci\'on of Spain of Spain, Grant No. PID2019-105316GB-I00.} We thank the Instrumentation Laboratory at Miami University for electronics and LabView support.
 We thank A. Dharmasiri and A. Rapp for assistance during the initial setup.
 We are grateful to A. Reinhard and N. Peters for providing invaluable feedback on the manuscript.